Cambridge-Hands-On-Science/Experiments/Experiments/Physics/UV (Fluorescence).md

 ________
 **Bits of an old explanation- should all be in section above!**

-I start off trying to get the idea across, that UV is a colour, but you just can't see it..
+I start off trying to get the idea across, that UV is a colour, but you just can't see it...

 What colours are there in a rainbow? -> ROYGBIV..